IT support for NGOs: digital transformation is necessary

 When asked about the beginnings and goals of the project, Arkadiusz Drysch recalls:

 The Otwarte Klatki team chose Salesforce as their tool for fundraising processes and started preparations for the implementation of this platform.
 The role of Stratoflow was and is the support stemming from experience.
 At the first stage of the project, it was the support in organizing the analysis phase, preparing a coherent data model, setting priorities and tailoring the best solutions.
 In further stages, we support Otwarte Klatki in implementation and technical issues.

 It is worth emphasizing that Otwarte Klatki is an organization that has its own IT team and many technological solutions were well developed before the cooperation began.

 The implementation of Salesforce is the next phase of digitization of the NGO’s processes.

 At the very beginning, we needed to guide our actions and obtain support in finding our way through the maze of available information. – recalls Filip Stachnik.

 Because of this, a lot of emphasis was put not so much on building systems from scratch, as on configuring and teaching Salesforce, in which we have valuable experience.
 Ultimately, this platform will be the main tool for managing CRM and processes in Otwarte Klatki.

 The course of cooperation and introduced solutions

 Efficiently and without looking back, we started a regular cooperation.
-We asked Michał Nowak Salesforce / Java Developer from Stratoflow about the manner of day-to-day cooperation:
+We asked Michał Nowak, Salesforce/Java Developer at Stratoflow, about the manner of day-to-day cooperation: